ben-nsng/PimFrame/README.md

 ```

 Smart Transaction Engine.
-You can define nest transaction, all the rest will be handled by our framework.
+You can define nested transaction, all the rest will be handled by our framework.
 If a query is failed in some stage, all the things will be rollback automatically.
 If you forgot to end the transaction (trans_end), our framework will handle it too.
 ```
 $this->database->trans_start();